CartoDB/research-public/geopython25-workshop/materials/README.md

 ### _Adding the Temporal Dimension_

-We next turn to processing the crimes data, which comes as individual reported crimes with the crime type, report date and location as given by the centroid of the corresponding Census block.
-To simplify the analysis, we will assume that the given coordinates are the exact coordinates of the crime, and when these are not available we will try to infer them using the [`ST Geocode`](https://docs.carto.com/carto-user-manual/workflows/components/spatial-constructors#st-geocode) component, using the block name as the address.
+We next turn to processing the crimes data, which comes as individual reported crimes with the crime type, report date, and location (given by the centroid of the corresponding Census block).
+To simplify the analysis, we will assume that the given coordinates are the exact coordinates of the crime, and when these are not available, we will try to infer them using the [`ST Geocode`](https://docs.carto.com/carto-user-manual/workflows/components/spatial-constructors#st-geocode) component, with the block name as the address.

 The crime data are then aggregated by intersecting the coordinates of each individual report with the H3 grid and then computing the total counts per H3 cell and week (although we could work with daily data, for this use case it is probably going to be far too sparse, and that's why we decided to aggregate the series in weekly steps instead).